Search

 Autonomous Vehicles

-Object detection is a key technology for self-driving cars where it is used to detect other vehicles, pedestrians, and obstacles automatically.
+Object detection is a key technology for self-driving cars to detect other vehicles, pedestrians, and obstacles automatically.
 AI vision is also used in Aviation, for autonomous drones, asset management, or even missile technologies.

 Visual AI in Healthcare